|

 as Fingolfin had warned, indecipherable, but Eomer heard him murmur,

-seemed as though he was looking at Eowyn when he said it.
+as though he were looking at Eowyn when he said it.

 At length, the Elvenking turned to the stretcher-bearers.
 "Take